paul-eff/SmallAdditions/README.md

 - Hide (player can't be seen anymore)
 ### Ideas and WIP:
 - BedHandler should also handle thunder effectively
-- Add armor and general items to tool refill
-- Refill should respect all items of one kind (e.g. diamond and wooden hoe)
 - More minor admin features
 - New and better logger + log levels